The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 With the table inserted, you have your first page.

-On the second page of the template, you will add some additional content related to the terms and conditions.
+On the second page of the template, you will add additional content related to the terms and conditions.
 Using Template Builder's features, add a few placeholders to dynamically populate the account's name and delivery period, for example.

 The third page of the "Sales Quote" document stands for payment details.